jessesbyers/jessesbyers.github.io/_posts/2020-01-16-how_to_rails_basic_crud_restful_routes_and_helper_methods.markdown

 ---
 layout: post
-title:      "HOW TO...RAILS: Basic CRUD, RESTful Routes, and Helper Methods "
+title:      "How To...Rails: Basic CRUD, RESTful Routes, and Helper Methods "
 date:       2020-01-16 10:55:25 -0500
 permalink:  how_to_rails_basic_crud_restful_routes_and_helper_methods
 ---

-*In this series of HOW TO posts, I will be summarizing the key points of essential topics and illustrating them with a simple example.
+*In this series of How To posts, I will be summarizing the key points of essential topics and illustrating them with a simple example.
 I’ll briefly explain what each piece of code does and how it works.
 Stay tuned as I add more HOW TO posts in the series each week!*

 ## Contacts List Example
 To illustrate how Rails CRUD actions work, I’ll use a simple Contact List app as an example.
 Imagine that a User has many Contacts and a Contact belongs to a User.
 Each Contact has a name, address, phone number, and email address (all string data types).
 This post will only focus on the code around the Contact Model, Views, and Controller.